space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 There are a multitude of ways that data can be shared both within and across templates and components in general.
 Read up on [property binding](https://angular.io/guide/property-binding), [attribute, style, class binding](https://angular.io/guide/attribute-binding), and [event binding](https://angular.io/guide/event-binding) and you will have many of the core abilities to create Angular apps.

-# Project 1A: Number Guesser Basic
+# Project 1A: Number Guesser Simple
 In this first project you will create a guessing game where player 1 submits a number between 1-100, and player 2 enters numbers, attempting to match the correct number submitted by player 1.
 After each guess, some visual feedback is given to player 2 to indicate how close their guess was to the correct number.
-Once player 2 enters the correct number, a message displays how many attempts it took.
+Once player 2 enters the correct number, a message displays how many attempts it took and the game is able to reset to it's original state.

 ## Application State Flow
 1. game loads into initial state